Robust reduced-order model predictive control using peak-to-peak analysis of filtered signals: Robust predictions using peak-to-peak analysis of filtered signals

 \subsubsection{Motivation for considering filtered signals}

 The error-bounding system~\eqref{eq:error_bounding_system} determines a bound on the prediction error $z_{\mathrm{e}}(t)$ based on the magnitude of the lumped input $r(t)=[w(t)^\top,~x_{\mathrm{r}}(t)^\top,~u(t)^\top]^\top\in\mathbb{R}^{\nw+\nxreduced+\ninput}$.
-Compared to existing uniform bounds for ROMs~\cite{sopasakis2013constrained,kogel2015robust,lorenzetti2022linear,wang2022tube}, this captures the fact that the prediction error gets small if the magnitude of the excitation $r(t)$ decreases.
+Compared to existing uniform bounds for ROMs~\cite{sopasakis2013constrained,kogel2015robust,lorenzetti2022linear,wang2022tube}, this captures the fact that the prediction error decreases if the magnitude of the excitation $r(t)$ decreases.
 However, even with the same magnitude of $r(t)$, the prediction error can vary drastically.
-For example, ROMs are often chosen based on the slowest modes and thus the magnitude of the prediction error depends also on the frequency components of the excitation $r(t)$.
-We address this issue by using a filtered signal $r_\psi(t)$ instead of $r(t)$.
-In the numerical example (Sec.~\ref{sec:num}), we see that a high-pass filter can capture the fact that the ROM is more accurate if the input $r(t)$ is smoother.
+For example, ROMs are often chosen based on the slowest modes and thus the magnitude of the prediction error also depends on the frequency components of the excitation $r(t)$.
+This effect cannot be captured by the approach in Section~\ref{sec:peak}, which determines a bound proportional to the peak norm of $r(t)$.
+In the following, we generalise this by instead considering a filtered signal $r_\psi(t)$.
+By suitably choosing the filter, this can better capture the dependence of the prediction error on the excitation, see Sections~\ref{sec:discussion} and \ref{sec:num} for an application to a numerical example.